Safety Advisory Group (SAG)

 - About the Event - a summary about the event including date, time, location, what is occurring, set up and take down etc.

-- Accessibility - if you believe your event will impact any way on the public highway or if you would the surrounding roads to be kept clear of planned road works, please complete the LCC 'Register an event' online form
+- Accessibility - if you believe your event will impact any way on the public highway or if you would the surrounding roads to be kept clear of planned road works, please complete the register an event form with Lincolnshire County Council

 - Crowd Management:

-- Emergencies - Some larger scale events will require full contingency plans but it is worth considering worse case scenarios in all cases, for example what to do if there is inclement weather and how that affects your event, stage or other temporary structure collapse, overcrowding, major accidents, plan for cancelling event if needed due to weather or poor take-up, effects on budget, for further information please visit the HSE website
+- Emergencies - Some larger scale events will require full contingency plans but it is worth considering worse case scenarios in all cases, for example what to do if there is inclement weather and how that affects your event, stage or other temporary structure collapse, overcrowding, major accidents, plan for cancelling event if needed due to weather or poor take-up, effects on budget, see more about event incidents and emergencies on the HSE website

 - Entry to the Event - how will you monitor attendee numbers etc. what actions you will take when capacity is reached, how do you assess the capacity of the event.